 Mr Kennedy missed out on a career-defining run at the top.
 His WWE run would end soon after, when he left the company less than two years later after reportedly injuring Randy Orton during a match, although Kennedy disputes that he injured anyone.

 He was meant to be Vince McMahon’s son in WWE

 Another failed storyline that was meant to happen to Mr Kennedy was the “Vince McMahon’s Death” storyline in 2007.
 In it, Vince McMahon died in a limo explosion, causing shockwaves throughout the wrestling business.

 What happened to Mr Kennedy next was much less impressive than it was meant to.
-Hornswoggle was revealed as McMahon’s son in a much-shuffled around angle, with Mr Kennedy dropped from the role completely.
+Hornswoggle was revealed as McMahon’s son in a much-shuffled around angle, with the former Mr Money in the Bank dropped from the role completely.
 He did win the Money in the Bank briefcase prior to the angle splintering out, but as previously mentioned he did nothing with the accolade.

-While many wrestlers would be jealous of losing the role of a lifetime to Hornswoggle, Mr Kennedy was nothing but complimentary to his former colleague.
+While many wrestlers would be jealous of losing the role of a lifetime to Hornswoggle, he was nothing but complimentary to his former colleague.

-In an interview with UnSKRIPTED, Mr Kennedy claimed that Hornswoggle “killed the role” and they got a lot more out of the storyline that they would have had they stuck with Kennedy, as was the original plan.
+In an interview with UnSKRIPTED, the now-named Ken Anderson claimed that Hornswoggle “killed the role” and they got a lot more out of the storyline that they would have had they stuck with Kennedy, as was the original plan.